dart-lang/site-www/src/null-safety/migration-guide.md

 ```

 You might need to update tests that expect null values.
-If you haven't migrated the entire package,
-see [Unsound null safety][]
-for help on running and testing mixed-version code.

 If you need to make large changes to your code,
-then you might need to remigrate your code.
+then you might need to remigrate it.
 If so, revert your code changes before using the migration tool again.